-There’s an amazing study that I’m going to reference that deals with human brain development, specifically in kids.
-It’s a Harvard study that digs into when development happens in kiddos.
-Oftentimes when we think about sensory struggles in kids, we may think it starts around age two or three years old.
-When they’re so little, they’re not doing much, or you don’t really notice it.
-External symptoms in babies may be a little bit of colic, struggling to go to the bathroom or not eating, nursing or latching well.
-We actually find that most sensory challenges start earlier – they actually start right around birth and delivery.
+Often when we think about sensory struggles in kids, we don’t think it starts until around age 2 or 3.
+When they’re so tiny, you may not notice it.
+External symptoms in babies may include colic, constipation, not eating, nursing, or latching well.
+We find that most sensory challenges start earlier – right around birth and delivery.

 Sensory pathways – vision, hearing, touch, taste, and smell, ramp up right out of the gates at zero to one month.